Russia's Rosneft set for global gas tussle with Gazprom

 Last year, Rosneft agreed to buy a stake of up to 35 percent in Egypt's Zohr offshore gas field from Italy's Eni.
 The Russian company also plans to expand in gas projects elsewhere, including Mozambique and Venezuela.

-Rusakova said Rosneft and Venezuelan state company PDVSA may consider building an LNG plant in Venezuela.
-(Additional reporting by Oksana Kobzeva)
+Rusakova said Rosneft and Venezuelan state company PDVSA may consider building an LNG plant in Venezuela. ($1 = 59.3765 roubles) (Writing by Vladimir Soldatkin; Editing by Katya Golubkova and Dale Hudson)